 The mission of the Department of Asian Languages and Literature is to serve the University, the region, the nation, and the world at large by:

-- providing instruction, at the elementary through advanced levels, in important representative languages of East, South, Southeast, and Central Asia;
+- providing instruction, at the elementary through advanced levels, in important representative languages of East, South and Southeast Asia;

 - contributing to the general education function of the University, through instruction on the literatures, civilizations, and cultures of Asia;

 - offering courses of study leading to the BA, MA, and PhD degrees in Asian Languages and Literature;

 - training undergraduate and graduate students, who go on to use their knowledge of and proficiency in Asian languages and literature in diverse professions and enterprises, including business, government service, and academia;

 - expanding knowledge, through research in diverse areas, whether historical or descriptive, basic or applied, concerning the languages, literatures, and cultures of Asia;

 - promoting educational and cultural exchange between the University of Washington and educational institutions throughout Asia;

 - collaborating with other academic units in interdisciplinary curricular and research endeavors;